- ½ Gallon cardboard milk or juice cartons (or quart-sized for smaller blocks)

 - Optional: Dried beans, un-popped popcorn, uncooked rice, dried macaroni, and other sound-making materials.

-- Wash the milk cartons with soapy water.
+- Wash the cartons with soapy water.

 - Cut off pointed top part, about ½ inches down from the bend for half-gallon-sized cartons.